Mom, it’s time for our case quiz!

 Yay!!!!
 Bernie!
 Bernie!
 Bernie!

-Shana, have you forgotten the anti-war march we went to in Washington?
+Shana, have you forgotten the anti-war march we went to in Washington, against the invasion of Iraq?

 Well excuuuuse meeee for not remembering things!
 Do we possibly have a quiz this month?